zama-ai/concrete-ml/docs/developer-guide/external_libraries.md

 ## Skorch

-Concrete-ML uses [Skorch](https://skorch.readthedocs.io/en/stable/) to implement multi-layer, fully-connected PyTorch neural networks in a way that is compatible with the Scikit-learn API.
+Concrete-ML uses [Skorch](https://skorch.readthedocs.io/en/stable/) to implement multi-layer, fully-connected PyTorch neural networks in a way that is compatible with the scikit-learn API.

-This wrapper implements Torch training boilerplate code, alleviating the work that needs to be done by the user.
+This wrapper implements Torch training boilerplate code, lessening the work required of the user.
 It is possible to add hooks during the training phase, for example once an epoch is finished.

-Skorch allows the user to easily create a classifier or regressor around a neural network (NN), implemented in Torch as a `nn.Module`, which is used by Concrete-ML to provide a fully-connected multi-layer NN with a configurable number of layers and optional pruning (see [pruning](../advanced-topics/pruning.md) and the [neural network documentation](../built-in-models/neural-networks.md) for more information).
+Skorch allows the user to easily create a classifier or regressor around a neural network (NN), implemented in Torch as a `nn.Module`, which is used by Concrete-ML to provide a fully-connected, multi-layer NN with a configurable number of layers and optional pruning (see [pruning](../advanced-topics/pruning.md) and the [neural network documentation](../built-in-models/neural-networks.md) for more information).

 Under the hood, Concrete-ML uses a Skorch wrapper around a single PyTorch module, `SparseQuantNeuralNetImpl`.
 More information can be found [in the API guide](../developer-guide/api/concrete.ml.sklearn.qnn.md#class-sparsequantneuralnetimpl).